buywitheze-droid/sticker-maker/replit.md

   - Disabled red warning outlines for circle and oval shapes to provide cleaner preview experience
   - Reverted circle and oval boundary tolerance back to original values for standard fitting
   - Enhanced image centering to use cropped content for more accurate positioning within shapes after empty space removal
+  - Added manual position control menu with 4 directional arrows in bottom-left corner for precise design placement

 ## Changelog